Seiji Noma

-Seiji Noma (野間 清治) was a Japanese writer and publisher who was the founder of Kodansha, a leading publishing company.
+Seiji Noma (野間 清治) was a Japanese writer and publisher who was the founder of Kodansha, a leading publishing company, which his family still wholly own today.
 He was the founder and publisher of many well-known newspapers and magazines.

 Early life and education

 Noma was born in 1878.
-His father hailed from a samurai family.
-He was a teacher by profession and following his graduation he worked as a teacher in the Luchu Islands.
+His father hailed from a samurai family and was himself a samurai.

+Noma was educated as a teacher.

 Career

+Following his graduation Noma worked as a teacher in the Luchu Islands.
+Later he served as a schoolmaster.
+Then he began to work as an administrative official at the Imperial University's law department in Tokyo.

-Noma established a publishing company, Dainihon Yūbenkai (Japanese: the Great Japanese Oratorical Society), in 1910.
-The company would be later renamed as Kodansha.
+Noma established a publishing company, Dainippon Yūbenkai (Japanese: the Great Japanese Oratorical Society), in 1910.
+The company would be later renamed as Dainippon Yūbenkai-Kodansha, which later be shortened as simply Kodansha.
 The first publication of the company was Yūben, a monthly magazine on public speech.

-The nine magazines he started enjoyed high levels of circulations and were very influential on the popular culture of Japan.
-In addition, they comprised the 75% of the total circulation of all Japanese publications.
-These publications included Kodan Club, Shōnen Club, Omoshiro Club, Gendai (Japanese: Present Generation), Fujin Club, Shōjo Club and Kingu.
+The nine magazines Noma started enjoyed high levels of circulations and were very influential on the popular culture of Japan.
+His goal in starting these titles was to modernize, entertain and educate Japanese society.
+On the other hand, they comprised the 75% of the total circulation of all Japanese publications.
+These publications included Kōdan Club (from which Kodansha is named for), Shōnen Club, Omoshiro Club, Gendai (Japanese: Present Generation), Fujin Club, Shōjo Club and Kingu.
 The latter was his flagship magazine which was identified with the company.
 In 1930 he established Hochi Shimbun (Japanese: Intelligence Newspaper) which also became an influential publication.